adam-versed/agentic-ide-toolbox/README.md

 These prompts are designed to be flexible templates.
 Feel free to modify them to better suit your specific development environment and workflow requirements.

+## Extended Workflow Prompts

+The following new prompts have been added to enhance the agentic IDE experience:

+- `orchestrator.md` (located in `planning-tasks/`): Provides an orchestration workflow for solution design, including dependency verification, task prioritisation, and building comprehensive project context.
+- `tdd-task-coder.md` (located in `coding-tasks/`): Tailored for test-driven development, guiding developers to create tests first which drive their implementation.

+Note: `csr-solution-designer.md`, `orchestrator.md`, and `tdd-task-coder.md` work seamlessly together and will be updated to trigger each other automatically when Cursor supports mode switching.
+Additionally, by limiting the context provided for each task to a need-to-know basis, we lower operational costs; hence, the introduction of the `active-task.md` concept.

 ## Repository Structure

 ```